 Social media is a fantastic platform to engage with audiences outside the sphere of your school.
-However, in order to do this, you really need to be considering a targeted ‘pay per click’ model, or ‘PPC’ as you may have heard it referred to.
+However, in order to do this, you really need to consider a targeted, paid ads.
 You will have seen this in your own feed – it will be any post where something is being advertised as included ‘sponsored’ in the post title.
 You have specifically been chosen to see this post as you are within the target demographic.
 You may be served an advertisement featuring a new restaurant opening, as you follow food and recipe content on that platform.
 Likewise, by the reams of information individuals give to the social media channels at sign up and through daily usage, we can target potential candidates via location, job title, interests etc. The list is endless.

-We can also tap into the passive marketplace – those who may not have even considered jumping ship into a new role, but would for the right opportunity.
-PPC also has ability for ‘digital word-of-mouth’ where if you’re not the right fit, you can tag someone who is.
+We can also tap into the passive marketplace – those who may not have even considered jumping ship into a new role but would for the right opportunity.
+Targeted ads also have ability for ‘digital word-of-mouth’ where if you’re not the right fit, you can tag someone who is.

 ‘Is it expensive?’ is usually what I am asked when it comes to schools with limited budgets.
-Actually, it’s very good value as you can set your budget up front and you only pay when someone clicks on your ad, meaning it’s cost effective too.
+Actually, it’s very good value as you can set your budget up front.
 The back-end reporting is also really useful; not only to give you accurate ROI data, but it really gives you a sense of the ‘make-up’ of your audience.

-Next time you need to advertise a role externally, consider using PPC in your recruitment marketing mix and see if you can find that hidden gem of a Physics Teacher!
+Next time you need to advertise a role externally, consider using paid social media advertising in your recruitment marketing mix and see if you can find that hidden gem of a Physics Teacher!